Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: A Generalization of FlowCut Property

 \section{A Generalization of \textsc{FlowCut} Property}

+Let $E_{min}\subseteq E$ be the set of all edges contributing to any $(s,t)$-mincut.
+Ford and Fulkerson \cite{ford_fulkerson_1956} established a strong duality between $(s,t)$-mincut and maximum $(s,t)$-flow.
+Exploiting this, the following property provides a maximum $(s,t)$-flow based characterization for mincut for any edge $e\in E_{min}$.

+\textsc{FlowCut}:~{\em Let $C$ be an $(s,t)$-cut and $e\in E_{min}$ is a contributing edge of $C$. $C$ is a mincut for edge $e$ if and only if for any maximum $(s,t)$-flow, each contributing edge of $C$ is fully saturated and each incoming edge of $C$ carries no flow.}

-The following lemma provides a maximum $(s,t)$-flow based characterization for each vital edge in $G$. \begin{lemma} An edge $e$ is a vital edge if and only if $f(e)>0$ in every maximum $(s,t)$-flow $f$ in $G$. \end{lemma} Lemma \ref{lem : vital edge in every maximum flow} can be proved easily using the strong duality between maximum $(s,t)$-flow and $(s,t)$-mincut.
-We now present a generalization of $\textsc{FlowCut}$ property that provides a maximum $(s,t)$-flow based characterization for each mincut $C(e)$, $\forall e \in E_{vit}$. \begin{theorem}[\textsc{GenFlowCut}] Let $C(e)$ be an $(s,t)$-cut and a vital edge $e=(u,v)$ contributes to $C(e)$ in $G$. $C(e)$ is a mincut for $e$ if and only if there is a maximum $(s,t)$-flow $f$ such that \begin{enumerate} \item $f_{in}(C(e))=0$. \item $e$ carries exactly $w_{min}(e)$ amount of $(s,t)$-flow and every other contributing edge $e'$ in $C(e)$ is fully saturated, that is, $f(e')=w(e')$. \end{enumerate} \end{theorem} \begin{proof} Suppose $C(e)$ is a mincut for vital edge $e$.
-After the failure of edge $e$, the capacity of $(s,t)$-cut $C(e)$ is related to $f^*$ as follows.
+For directed weighted graphs, we know that $E_{min}$ maybe only a proper subset of the set of all vital edges.
+We now present a generalization of $\textsc{FlowCut}$ property that provides a maximum $(s,t)$-flow based characterization for each mincut $C(e)$, $\forall e \in E_{vit}$. \begin{theorem}[\textsc{GenFlowCut}] Let $C$ be an $(s,t)$-cut and a vital edge $e=(u,v)$ contributes to $C$ in $G$. $C$ is a mincut for $e$ if and only if there is a maximum $(s,t)$-flow $f$ such that \begin{enumerate}[nosep] \item $f_{in}(C)=0$. \item $e$ carries exactly $w_{min}(e)$ amount of $(s,t)$-flow and every other contributing edge $e'$ in $C$ is fully saturated, that is, $f(e')=w(e')$. \end{enumerate} \end{theorem} \begin{proof} Suppose $C$ is a mincut for vital edge $e$ in $G$.
+After the removal of edge $e$, the capacity of $(s,t)$-cut $C$ is related to $f^*$ as follows.